 + A turnover of £10.5 million or less

 + Have net assets of £5.1 million or less on its balance sheet

 - A UK subsidiary is subject to UK corporation tax (currently 19%) on the UK subsidiary’s worldwide profits.
 Start-up trading losses can only be carried forward against future trading profits in the UK rather than being set against any parent company current year profits

 - Marginally easier and cheaper to set up than a subsidiary company as it is an extension of the overseas parent company

 - A branch can be converted to a subsidiary at a later date if required

 - A branch is more easily wound-up in the event that the venture fails

 - A UK branch is subject to UK corporation tax (currently 19%) on the profits of the overseas parent company which are attributable to the UK branch.
 Any start-up losses of the UK branch might be available to the overseas parent company to set against home profits; giving earlier loss relief than for a UK subsidiary (which can only carry the loss against future profits).

 - A UK branch is the same legal entity as the overseas parent company so the overseas parent company has full responsibility for the operation, debts and liabilities of the UK branch

 - A UK branch does not prepare its own financial statements, instead, it must file (and make public) the overseas parent company’s consolidated financial statements (at Companies House).
 These financial statements must be filed in a specific UK format and in the English language which may have resource and cost implications.

-- There may be restriction on use of branch losses in later years or on incorporation to prevent tax relief being claimed twice over in home country and UK
+- There may be a restriction on the use of branch losses in later years or on incorporation to prevent tax relief being claimed twice over in home country and the UK